DallasMorningNews/ardbeg/README.md

 You may also use an S3 bucket to store templates you frequently use to render content pages.

-Set `AWS_TEMPLATE_BUCKET` environment variable or in settings.py.
-Optionally, set `TempVersion` in settings.py or pass via console option to download only templates in a certain directory of your S3 bucket.
+Set `AWS_TEMPLATE_BUCKET` environment variable or in `settings.py`.
+Optionally, set `TempVersion` in `settings.py` or pass via console option to download only templates in a certain directory of your S3 bucket.

-Templates are downloaded to the templates directory under sub-directory `s3-templates/` whenever you run `ardbeg init` and also on `ardbeg publish` before rendering your site.
+Templates are downloaded to the templates directory under a sub-directory `s3-templates/` whenever you run `ardbeg init` and also on `ardbeg publish` before rendering your site.

 **Note:** The `s3-templates/` directory is scotched every time S3 templates are loaded and a fresh install pulled down.
 So put your custom, site specific templates outside this directory.

+Enter `ardbeg --help` for a list of available console commands.

 -----------------